Fun fact: the Vatican Gardens cover over 50% of the surface of Vatican City, which is the smallest state in the world!

 The Vatican is open from Monday to Saturday and closed on Sundays (except for the last Sunday of each month) and all religious holidays.

 The Vatican Gardens are located in Vatican City, behind St. Peter’s Basilica.
-The nearest metro station is Cirpo-Musei Vaticani on line A. Many buses, including hop-on hop-off buses, also stop near the Vatican.
+The nearest metro station is Cirpo-Musei Vaticani on line A. Many buses, including hop-on hop-off bus tours, also stop near the Vatican.

 Visits of the Vatican Gardens

-Unfortunately, visitors are not allowed to freely visit the Vatican Gardens… The only way to discover this oasis: guided tours.
+Unaccompanied tours are unfortunately not authorized in the Vatican Gardens… The only solution to discover this oasis: guided tours.
 Places are limited, so it is best to book your visit in advance.

 ⚠️ Planning to visit the Vatican Museums and the Sistine Chapel? ⚠️